pierrexyz/pybird/README.md

 ## Getting Started -- likelihood
 If you are a **[MontePython 3](https://github.com/brinckmann/montepython_public)** user, likelihoods can be installed 'with less than a cup of coffee'.
-* Download and install pybird as above
+* Clone and install PyBird as above
 * Copy the likelihood folder [montepython/likelihoods/eftboss](montepython/likelihoods/eftboss) to your working MontePython repository: montepython_public/montepython/likelihoods/
 * Copy the data folder [data/eftboss](data/eftboss) to your working MontePython data folder: montepython_public/data/
 * Try to run the likelihood of BOSS DR12 with the input param file [montepython/eftboss.param](montepython/eftboss.param)